dingdongg/odin-recipes/README.md

 - How the internet works
 - SETTING up git (SSH keys.
 I ran into a lot of issues pertaining to permission issues?)

+By the end of this project, I will have solified my knowledge and understanding of the following topics:
+- ... // TODO